This blog post is about the best things to do in Macau.

 From its historic streets and temples to the flashy casinos and luxury resorts, this small but mighty destination packs in plenty to do.

-Whether you’re a history buff, a foodie, or just looking to try your luck, there are so many things to do in Macau!
+Whether you’re a history buff, a foodie, or just looking to try your luck, these are the best things to do in Macau!

 1. Ruins of St. Paul’s